 A fledgling will be almost fully feathered, active and alert and will be able to hop or grasp your finger.
 The best course of action is to ensure all pets are kept away and let it be.
 It is okay to move it to a nearby shrub for protection.
 Its mother will not reject it because you handled it.

 If the bird has obvious injuries, or is the parents do not return to feed the nestling, it may need rescued.
-Put it an a warm, dry, ventilated box lined with a pillowcase or towel.
+Put it an a warm, dry, ventilated box with a pillowcase or towel; never leave it in direct sunlight.
 You can drop it off at the center, or call us to come get it.